Filing Information for Individual Income Tax

 The qualified expenses incurred must be certified by the Maryland Department of Housing and Community Development.
 To claim the credit, an individual shall: (i) file an amended income tax return for the taxable year in which the qualified expenses were incurred; and (ii) attach a copy of the Maryland Department of Housing and Community Development's certification of the approved credit amount to the amended income tax return.

 To claim the credit, you must complete Part K of Form 502CR and attach to your Maryland income tax return.
-You must also report the credit on Maryland Form 502, 505 or 515.
+You must also report the credit on Maryland Form 502, Form 505 or Form 515.

 For more information, contact: